Intelligent-CAT-Lab/BugFarm/README.md

 ```

 ## Attention Analysis
 The second step is to extract attention weights from the methods in `data/$project/unique_methods.jsonl`.
-Execute the following to extract attention weights of codebert-base on GPU 0:
+Execute the following to extract attention weights of codebert-base using GPU 0:

 `bash scripts/extract_attentions.sh attention_extractor.log codebert base 0`